rapmd73/JackrabbitRelay/Extras/BlackCrowHunter/README.md

 only and are in no way a reflection of what an individual  could have made or lost in the same situation.

+## Notes

+All programs now use a config file in JSON format.
+Commandline arguments are **NO LONGER USED.**

 ## Installation

 Installation is very simple.
 Just follow the below: